Skip to content

 Jazz Events

-At the very start of the Festival period, the Edinburgh Jazz and Blues Festival treats the city to a pair of free events, totalling nine solid hours of music over the two days of its first weekend.
+At the very start of the Festival period, the Edinburgh Jazz and Blues Festival treats the city to a pair of free events, totalling seven hours of alfresco music over the two days of its first weekend.
 The Festival's early timing means these events are largely attended by locals.

 Mardi Gras